 Fortunately Bandcamp has come along as a far better alternative.
 Think of it as CD Baby merged with Facebook.
 Writing for a paper with a very niche musical focus I absolutely depend on Bandcamp to keep me in the loop about new albums and artists.
 I started by following a few super buyers, guys who seem to purchase a dozen albums a week within our niche.
 Bandcamp lets me know what they are discovering.

-I now follow over 375 traditional jazz and swing bands on our Bandcamp page.
+I now follow over 600 traditional jazz and swing bands on our Bandcamp page.
 Bands from all over the world.
 I get alerts about new albums daily.
 Some we end up reviewing.
 Some we buy just to enjoy.
-I have a private page for all the amazing things I find that don’t fit into what we cover.
+I have a private page for all the amazing things I find that don’t fit into what this magazine covers.

 I review, or have someone else review, hundreds of albums a year and nearly all of my favorites now come from Bandcamp.
 I only ever find myself on CD Baby or Spotify by way of an artist’s website when I’m already investigating them for a story.
-I never find myself on Amazon to look at music at all.
+I never find myself on Amazon to look for music at all.
 Bandcamp works for artists, it works for fans, and it is growing exponentially.
-It’s where to find the people that actually want to pay for music and new fans outside of your area.
+It’s where to find the people that actually want to pay for music and discover artists outside of their local area.

 The artists who create a Bandcamp page to sell their albums have a certain amount of control over designing the page.
 It isn’t a replacement for a website or Facebook presence, it’s only a storefront, but it can still say something about your band through the graphics and information you share.
 If you have CDs or vinyl from your newest project but not for your back catalog you can, and should, still put all your older albums up as downloads.
 Having your back catalog to browse through makes you seem much more legitimate— trust me.
 And please also write something about the album and what your band is about.
 If you leave the page all but blank people will assume what you are offering isn’t worth paying for.
 The about sections are your sales pitch.

 More importantly, people will no longer buy something they haven’t heard.
 To want to support you they need to know what they are supporting.
-Thinking back to the days when radio play sold records, and even back to song pluggers singing the latest sheet music dity in the Gay ’90s maybe people always wanted to hear it first.
+Thinking back to the days when radio play sold records, and even back to 1890’s song pluggers singing the latest sheet music ditty in department stores, people have always wanted to hear it first.

-Your album on CD Baby may already be distributed on YouTube and Spotify to stream in full, but without the chance of you getting a sale.
-I’ve talked to people who had no idea why their complete albums are on YouTube competing with the videos they put on their own channel.
+That album you but on CD Baby may already be distributed on YouTube and Spotify to stream in full, but without the chance of you getting a sale.
+I’ve talked to people who had no idea why their complete albums were on YouTube competing with the videos they put on their own channel.
 You can probably thank CD Baby or another distribution service.

 Bandcamp creates an encouraging environment to pay for downloads, and having an album listed in your online “collection” has the feel of ownership.
 When you buy on Bandcamp you know the artists are keeping most of the money and you are made to feel like a hero.
 Which you are!